This post was last updated on: June 1, 2019

 Finally, we have a very solid max load of 114 kg and much less flattering battery charging time of three hours.
 The latter mention could definitely be better but it’s not uncommon for this particular price range.

-Much like Backfire New G, Blitzheart’s Huracane relies more on its performance than sp23ecial features.
+Much like Backfire New G, Blitzheart’s Tornado relies more on its performance than special features.
 We can justify this oversight only to an extent.
 The next entry will easily demonstrate that a couple of bells and whistles don't cost tons of money.

-The Hurricane may provide the best performance in the price range, but two-speed settings leave leave a lot room for improvement.
+The Tornado may provide the best performance in the price range, but two-speed settings leave leave a lot room for improvement.

 Best Budget Pick, Great value for money!